The Indian in the Cupboard: Plot summary

 After Little Bear and his troops are sent back, a casual comment by Boone prompts Omri and Patrick to wonder if it is the key which is magical, rather than the cupboard.
 Omri climbs into a large empty chest while holding Little Bear's plastic tipi and has Patrick turn the key.
 Omri finds himself looking through the eyes of one of the tipi's painted decorations, where he witnesses a group of Algonquins attacking Little Bear's village.
 The tipi is set on fire, but Patrick brings him back in the nick of time, only to find half Omri's hair singed off and his face blistered.
-Both Patrick and Omri are shaken, both by Omri's injuries and by the brutal reminder than Little Bear's time is real and dangerous.
+Both Patrick and Omri are shaken, both by Omri's injuries and by the brutal reminder that Little Bear's time is real and dangerous.

 That night, Patrick brings back the Iroquois army, only to find that they were completely unprepared for the use of modern weapons; their unfamiliarity with the power of the weapons results in them surrounding their enemies and shooting without realising how far the shots would travel, with some of them being shot by their own side by accident.
 Matron is able to save several lives but many are dead or dying.
 Little Bear feels ashamed of leading his troops into death, but Bright Stars is able to comfort him by showing off their newborn son, whom he names Tall Bear.

 Later that night, while Patrick and Omri have the house to themselves, a trio of skinheads breaks in the house to burgle the family.
 Patrick and Omri bring back their Marine friend Fickits, along with a complement of troops, and set them loose on the skinheads, who are peppered by tiny machine-gun fire, causing them to flee.
 Omri's parents return and scold the boys for taking care of the burglars themselves rather than calling the police (Omri is also scolded for "playing with fire" and burning his face).

 Before returning Little Bear and Bright Stars to their own time, Omri finally tells Little Bear about the prize-winning story, which was the reason Omri wanted to see Little Bear all along.
 Little Bear reflects that his son will be proud to know that his father will live on in Omri's story long after his death.